is-void/StoryEngine/README.md

 An ongoing project made to simply the creation of complex stories.
-This is very much a work in progress, so unexpected bugs may appear All scenes are accessable as raw text by opening the .SCENE files stored in your scene directory
+This is very much a work in progress, so unexpected bugs may appear.

+All scenes are accessable as raw text by opening the .SCENE files stored in your scene directory